telosnetwork/erc20-template/README.md

 - Use `npx hardhat test` to launch the tests

 ## DEPLOY
-- Build & deploy using `/scripts/deploy.js`
+- Build & deploy using `npx hardhat run --network testnet scripts/deploy.js`
 - Interact with your contract using our live app or one of our example repos

 ## TROUBLESHOOT